matheusgomes28/matheusgomes28/README.md

 I blog about coding things.
 I also like to contribute to cool open-source projects out there!

-- 🔭 I’m currently working on improving the quality of popular git repos I have, and beefing up my content on my website & Youtube channel.
+- 🔭 I’m currently working on improving the quality of popular git repos I have, and beefing up the content on my website & Youtube channel.
 - 🌱 I’m currently learning cloud development, advanced CI/CD, ML things.
 - 👯 I’m looking to collaborate on anything that peaks my interest!
 - 🤔 I’m looking for help with maintaining my [Base64 C++ implementation](https://github.com/matheusgomes28/base64pp).